Skip to main content

 Some women who took Zofran gave birth to babies with birth defects.
 Hundreds of women hired lawyers to file Zofran lawsuits.
 The plaintiffs argued that the drug manufacturer didn’t warn providers about the risks.
 These birth injuries included cleft palate and heart abnormalities.

-This article will provide an overview of Zofran, along with an update on the status of the Zofran lawsuit, which ended in January 2023, when the United States Court of Appeals for the First Circuit affirmed the MDL judge's ruling dismissing all Zofran lawsuits.
+This article explains the use, risks, and side effects of Zofran.
+You’ll also find an update on the status of the Zofran lawsuit, which ended in January 2023, when the United States Court of Appeals for the First Circuit affirmed the MDL judge’s ruling dismissing all Zofran lawsuits.

 Zofran and Morning Sickness: The Basics